-The tool can be operated through migration configuration settings, or by moving your key data to the database or by shifting incremental data updates to the storefront and admin panel.
+This tool can be operated through migration configuration settings, moving your key data to the database, or shifting incremental data updates to the storefront and admin panel.

 Moving Extensions and Themes

 In all probability, Magento 1 extensions and themes will be discordant with Magento 2.
-However, Magento’s Code Migration Toolkit can help you with moving some of the extensions and custom codes.
+Yet, its Code Migration Toolkit can help you with moving some of the extensions and custom codes.

-It is best to rebuild old Magento extensions and themes so they can work in tandem with the new configuration.
+It is best to rebuild old Magento extensions and themes to work in tandem with the new configuration.
 You may want to work with an experienced developer to create/access new versions of the extensions and themes.

-The migration process isn’t easy and hence, it is only natural to experience a few glitches as it unfolds.
+The migration process isn’t easy.
+Hence, it is only natural to experience a few glitches as it unfolds.
 Sometimes, certain codes or extensions may not function in the desired manner.
 It is, therefore, crucial to work with developers who are experienced and certified in managing large-scale Magento 2 migrations.

 How Migration Takes Place